-It is just so beautiful here so full of wonder and mystery and magic – I have simply run out of superlatives.
-Today we had a choice of visiting another island, Kalsoy, and going on a long guided walk or exploring more of the island of Bordoy.
+It is just so beautiful here, so full of wonder and mystery and magic – I have simply run out of superlatives.
+Today we had a choice of visiting another island, Kalsoy, going on a long guided walk or exploring more of the island of Bordoy.
 We chose the latter.
-There are 8 towns and villages on Bordoy some of which we had already seen but we decided to start with the northernmost one and then work our way south.
+There are eight towns and villages on Bordoy some of which we had already seen but we decided to start with the northernmost one and then work our way south.
 What a place to start!
 The ‘barely-there’ hamlet Mula or Muli.
-It is among the first settlements in the Faroe Islands (it’s mentioned in the historical Hunda-bravio ‘The Dog Letter’ that dates back to 1350).
-Over the centuries the people have lived on fishing and farming and also eggs from the northern fulmar nests perched on the cliffs.
-Today there are only 4 houses mainly vacation cottages although one looked fairly lived in to me - and there’s a pretty new ‘sauna’ there perched looking out to sea.
+It is among the first settlements in the Faroe Islands - it is mentioned in the historical Hundabrævid ‘The Dog Letter’ that dates back to 1350.
+Over the centuries, the people have lived off fishing and farming and also eggs from the Northern Fulmar nests perched on the cliffs.
+Today only four houses remain.
+These are mainly vacation cottages although one looked fairly lived in to me - and there is a pretty new ‘sauna’ there perched looking out to sea.
 I think I could live there for a while.
-The area is rich in bird life – Eurasian oystercatchers, golden plovers, arctic terns and skuas, whimbrels and more.
+The area is rich in bird life – Eurasian Oystercatchers, Golden Plovers, Arctic Terns and Skuas, Whimbrels and more.

 |